Kayli/logspub/dev-distributed.md

 - use docker and kubernetes to decompose and modularize applications
 - explore enterprise integration patterns and frameworks implementing them ;)
 - prefer cloud-vendor-neutral technologies
-- ensure homogenety of
+- ensure homogenety of tools across teams
   - rpc: common language between services to establish unified contract for interaction
-  -
+  - ci/cd

 ## patterns [^2]